 Worryingly, this is a tactic that has been recently seen in other democracies around the world, including in Canada (under the Harper administration) and right now in the UK.

-Although many US governments have to some degree ordered scientists to keep quiet about certain research topics (particularly during a government changeover, as seen during the Bush-Obama transition) the speed at which the Trump administration is apparently seeking to muzzle America’s scientists is astonishing, to say the least.
+As pointed out by The New York Times, any US governments have to some degree ordered scientists to keep quiet about certain research topics, particularly during a government changeover, as seen during the Bush-Obama transition.
+However, the speed at which the Trump administration is apparently seeking to muzzle America’s scientists is astonishing, to say the least.